ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

    ![Figure showing add ssh key.](images/ssh_keys.png){: caption="Figure 13.
 Add an ssh key" caption-side="bottom"}

    f.
 Add storage to your virtual service.
 For example, 100 gigabytes.
-This volume is needed to configure the CloudForms appliance.
+This volume is needed to configure the Infrastructure management appliance.

    **Note:** Make sure that the data volume name is unique and not named the same as another volume across your virtual server instances.